ahrimhan/ahrimhan.github.io/_pages/experience.md

 *Position: Research and Teaching Assistant*
   * Played an active role in setting up assignments and taught a few classes for several computer science subjects, ``Introduction to Programming (CS101)``, ``Advanced Software Engineering (CS650)``, ``Computer Science Project (CS408)``, and ``Principles of Software Engineering (SEP521)``
   * Developed the method to improve the efficiency of refactoring identification process by devising an efficient algorithm for calculating the impacts of the application for a large number of refactoring candidates
-  * Developed the tool for automated refactoring identification with Java
+  * Developed the tool for automated refactoring identification with Java and Python

 * Aug.
 2004 - Oct.
 2004, [**Peace Corps**](https://www.peacecorps.gov/) (Headquarters), Washington D.C., USA